markcornwell/welcome-to-spacewar/README.md

    <img src="assets/screenshot-welcome-to-spacewar.png"  width=300/>

-If you click on the buttons they should be live and your spacewar lobby inteface is ready to go.
+Your spacewar lobby inteface is ready to go.
+However, this is just the lobby interface... it won't do you much good without the main game server.
+This you find at https://github.com/markcornwell/spacewar.

 ## Building the docker image ##